 - express the meaning and feeling of what is said or signed in another language in the appropriate tone and style within a range of settings

-Interpreters usually specialise in a particular language combination (for example French and English) and may also specialise in a particular subject area, such as commerce, law, health, science, technology or welfare.
+Interpreters usually specialise in a particular language combination (French and English, for example) and may also specialise in a particular subject area, such as commerce, law, health, science, technology or welfare.

 - excellent command of English

-- knowledge in, or ability to learn, at least one other language
+- fluency or ability to learn at least one other language

 - able to interpret accurately and objectively